BradleyA/Linux-admin/README.md

  # Linux-admin
 For Linux administrators the cluster-command loops through my RaspBerry Pi clusters and x86 clusters.
-It helps with cluster system adminstration of hosts with a set of predefined commands and allow custom commands.
+It helps with cluster system adminstration of hosts with a set of predefined commands and allows custom commands.

   * [cluster-command](https://github.com/BradleyA/Linux-admin/tree/master/cluster-command)